reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 runtime 'io.jsonwebtoken:jjwt-impl:0.11.1'
 runtime 'io.jsonwebtoken:jjwt-jackson:0.11.1'
 ````
-Our Java application is based on Maven, so we will add the above Maven dependencies to our **pom.xml**
+Our Java application is based on Maven, so we will add the above Maven dependencies to our *pom.xml*.

-### Creating JWT token
+### Creating JWT Token
 We will use the `Jwts` class from the `io.jsonwebtoken` package.
 We can specify claims (both registered and public) and other JWT attributes and create a token as below:

 ````java